the fish ……. not the beer!

 The when is easy, whenever you can obviously, but it’s been our experience that they are easier to target through the ice than in the open water.

-In the BC interior the where is fairly limited but a quick check of the stocking charts using the BC lakes on Google Earth tool will reveal a few good sources.
+In the BC interior the where is fairly limited but a quick check of the stocking charts reveals a few good sources.
 Bridge lake up highway 24 is famous for producing some lunkers and Wood lake in the Okanagan is also quite popular.
 In the Kamloops area Tranquille and Monte lakes fit the bill!

 So back to our report …….